 Whilst you can do your own free water audit, you will likely not have the equipment to identify all areas of water consumption and come to comprehensive solutions.
 We're not saying that doing your own isn't useful, however.
 Many companies can bring their utility bills down on their own by conducting simple audits.

 There are two types of business water audits offered and they don’t come with the same costs associated.
 While a comprehensive audit provides a real deep dive into water use, a simple water audit provides a high-value option if you’re looking for something more inexpensive.

 A simple water-saving audit will focus on business processes and day-to-day activities to determine whether more water is being used than is needed; a comprehensive audit will involve a site survey and extensive reports on the findings.
 The auditors will estimate the savings you can generate from each recommendation and benchmark your company against similar organisations.
 Both of these activities also prove the return on investment of the water audit.

 If you decide not to go with either of these options and to handle your business water audit yourself, there are a few key steps to follow.

 From here, you can slowly keep introducing ways to make savings on your water usage.
-This might mean simple practises such as turning the tap off or it might mean introducing water saving fixtures and analysing whether you water costs are too much.
+This might mean simple practices such as turning the tap off or it might mean introducing water-saving fixtures and analysing whether your water costs are too much.

 No matter where you are up to with your water audit, compare business water rates and easily find out if you are paying too much with our quick calculator.
 Completely free, this finds the best water rates in just seconds.